 As a Partner from 1989 to 1999, Alan concentrated his investment activities in Industrial and Consumer / Retail companies, overseeing many of AEA’s successful investments during that period.
 Alan left AEA in 1999 and joined Peter Solomon Company, a boutique advisory firm, and then returned to the private equity business in 2002 with Saratoga Partners.
 He rejoined AEA in early 2004 and helped establish the AEA Small Business Funds.

 Prior to joining AEA, from 1984 to 1989, Alan was with Lehman Brothers, first in the mergers and acquisitions department and then with the principal investment group.
 Previously, Alan worked at Citicorp and Pricewaterhouse and became a Chartered Accountant in England in 1980.

 James joined AEA in 2001 as an Associate and became a Partner in 2013.
 He focuses on AEA’s investments in the Consumer and Services sectors.
-James currently serves on the boards of 1-800 Contacts, Melissa & Doug, ThreeSixty and Traeger Wood Pellet Grills.
+James currently serves on the boards of Melissa & Doug, ThreeSixty and Traeger Wood Pellet Grills.
 He also served on the board of 24 Hour Fitness and Brand Networks.
-Prior to AEA’s exit from the investment, James served on the board of Shoes for Crews.
+Prior to AEA’s exit from the investment, James served on the board of 1-800 Contacts and Shoes for Crews.

 Prior to joining AEA, James was a strategy consultant with Bain & Company in Chicago, advising both private equity and corporate clients.
 During his time there, he developed acquisition perspectives and post-merger integration strategies for clients across a wide variety of industries, including consumer products, general industrial and services sectors.